marisapels/react-redux-readable/README.md

 * If you don't have npm, please download and install ir from https://www.npmjs.com/get-npm.

 ## Run
-From command prompt or terminal:
+From command prompt or terminal:<br />
-Use "node server.js" command in api-server folder to start api for app.
+Use "node server.js" command in api-server folder to start api for app.<br />
 Use "npm start" command from command prompt or terminal to testrun the app.